Email Marketing 101: Everything You Need To Get Started

 Personalization in marketing will go a long way—and that counts for email, too.
 The more personalized an email message is, the better the open and conversion rates will be.
 It’s more relevant, and it’s more valuable.

-The best way to create what I call “pseudo-personalization” is by using software that allows you to create segmented lists based on factors like products they’re interested in, their relationship with your business and more.
+The best way to create what I call “pseudo-personalization” is by using good email marketing software like Mailchimp.
+These will allow you to create segmented lists and personalized messages based on factors like products they’re interested in, their relationship with your business, preferences, website click behavior and more.

 Here are a few examples of how to use this approach: